dEhiN/SD-Training-Master/local/canadian-business-college/desktop-version/README.md

-# CBCDiploma--FSWAD
+# Canadian Business College: Full Stack Web Application DIploma

-Master repository for all project work done for the <strong>Full-Stack Web Application Development Diploma</strong> by the <em>Canadian Business College</em>.
+This is for all work done for the <em>Full-Stack Web Application Development Diploma</em> program at <strong>Canadian Business College</strong>.

 ### Note: